-- The ability to use line as the principal conveyor of form: Two-dimensional drawing skills – contour, gesture, sketching
+- The ability to use line as the principal conveyor of form using contour and gesture drawing.

-- The ability to use line to represent volume and space: Three-dimensional drawing skills – mass (volume) drawing, cross-hatching, linear, stippling, spot line drawing, pattern
+- The ability to use line to represent volume and space: Three-dimensional drawing skills including varied line weight, overlapping contour lines, and hatching.

 Weekly assignments may include: